Who did Peggy Carter marry? Was it Steve? Daniel Sousa? Jarvis? Different men in different timelines? We discuss the Avengers: Endgame reveals.

 Another clue is in the same sequence when Steve talks to an older Peggy.

 “The world has changed.
 None of us can go back.
-All we can do is our best and sometimes the best we can do is to start over.”
-Focus in on “start over.”
+All we can do is our best, and sometimes the best we can do is to start over.”
+Focus on “start over.”
 In this scene, they also want us to notice Steve looking at the photos of her children.
 Grrr.
-He doesn’t know he’s looking at photos of his future children in the past.
+He doesn’t know he’s looking at pictures of his future children in the past.

-But then they throw us off the scent when Peggy reverts to a past version of herself when Steve was gone.
+But then they throw us off the scent when Peggy reverted to a past version of herself when Steve was gone.
 However, if you pay attention closely, the scene gives even more clues.
-Peggy says phrases like: “you came back…it’s been so long…” Possible interpretation: Could Peggy be reverting to a memory when Steve comes back to her in the past?
+Peggy says phrases like: “you came back…it’s been so long…” Possible interpretation: Could Peggy be reverting to a memory when Steve returns to her in the past?

 Then Steve adds: